TobikoData/sqlmesh/docs/guides/model_selection.md

 - `"example.seed*"` would match both `example.seed_cities` and `example.seed_states`
 - `"example.*l_model"` would match both `example.incremental_model` and `example.full_model`

+Multiple models can also be selected by using the tag selector syntax `tag:tag_name`.
+For example, `"tag:my_tag"` would select all models with the tag `my_tag`.

+Assuming all seed models had a "seed" tag and all incremental models had an "incremental" tag:

+- `"tag:seed"` would match all seed models
+- `"tag:incremental"` would match all incremental models

+Wildcards also apply to tags.
+For example, `"tag:reporting*"` would match all models that have a tag starting with "reporting".

 ### Upstream/downstream indicator

 By default, only the directly changed models in a selection are included in the plan.